vdouet/AirJukeBox/README.md

 - Random: Play all songs in the directory in random order.
 Can be combined with "Loop".
 - Volume: Control the main device's sound volume.
 - Cutoff timer: Automatically stop the audio player after the selected number of minutes.
 Can be enabled or disabled.
-- Add song from Youtube: Download the audio from the video provided with the youtube link and convert it to .OGG.
+- Add song from YouTube: Download the audio from the video provided with the YouTube link and convert it to .OGG.
-- Upload song: Upload a song from the user's devide to the AirJukeBox 'Songs/' directory.
+- Upload song: Upload a song from the user's device to the AirJukeBox 'Songs/' directory.
 - Delete song: Delete a song from the 'Songs/' directory.